PubMed Integration in EasySLR

-The Search Query Generation tool in EasySLR helps you create a ready-to-use search strategy for PubMed in just a few steps.
+The PubMed Query Generation tool in EasySLR helps you create a ready-to-use search strategy for PubMed in just a few steps.
 This saves valuable time by eliminating the need to build queries from scratch and ensures your search is comprehensive and aligned with your research objective.

 When to Use This Tool